BLACK LAND OWNERSHIP

 • Flora and Fauna Identification

-Conservation Land
+Sanctuary Land

 Hiking and Camping for folks who feel less protected in state parks or common lands: There are numerous people who feel unsafe camping and hiking on public lands due to the history of racial violence in rural areas.
 We want our land to be a safe space for folks who would like to experience the great outdoors without the threat of harassment, intimidation and overt racism.